-An eye-catching creation from leading Little Italy restaurateurs Joe and Lisa Busalacchi, Po Pazzo earns its name, which means "a little crazy," by mixing a lively bar scene with a restaurant that serves modern Italian fare.
-It's sort of like a steak house with an accent, offering attractive salads and pasta dishes, as well as a top-notch presentation of steaks Sinatra style (with mushrooms, tomatoes, and onions) and Sicilian rib-eye steak that defines richness.
-Live music
+Po Pazzo earns its name, which means "a little crazy," by mixing a lively bar scene with a restaurant that serves steaks, chops, and Italian fare.
+The bar is a favorite watering hole for many locals in the Little Italy neighborhood.
+Don't expect hip and chic here; the scene is more retro steak house with an Italian accent, offering attractive salads and pasta dishes, as well as the signature bone-in rib eye, served Scilian-style (with mushrooms, tomatoes, and onions).

 Feb 17, 2014

 My friends and I went to Po Pazzo Feb 15th to listen to the band.
 We looked at the website and knew the mains were from $25-30, a decent bottle of wine was $45 and the corkage was $25.
 For those of you not from San Diego, this is expensive, particularly for food done well, but not creatively.
 Again, we liked the band and decided to go.
 We made a reservation for 8 people at mid day on the 15th.
 At that time the hostess confirmed that the corkage